fastrgv/AdaVenture/README.md

 * For developers, serves as a great example of modern OpenGL programming in Ada or C++ using GLSL 330, shaders, uniforms and Freetype fonts.

-* The Ada bindings to OpenGL & GLFW3 in this app are usable as a standalone library for most any modern Ada graphics project.
+* The Ada bindings to OpenGL, OpenAL & GLFW3 in this app are usable as a standalone library for most any modern Ada graphics project.

-* The new sound system for linux enables a build with surprising portability across various linux distros.

 ## mouse/touchpad/keyboard controls